 We strongly believe that the purpose of RE is about religious literacy.
 This means we aim for children to be able to hold a balanced and well-informed conversation about religion and belief.
 In order to fulfil this purpose we provide a balance of theology, philosophy and human/social sciences within our RE lessons.

 Daily worship may be led by staff, children or visitors to the school.
 These worship times have a theme and may include stories, songs or hymns, prayers plus a time of reflection.
 The stained glass window in the school hall was created by pupils at the school and is a spectacular focal point for worship.
 We follow the Christian calendar and celebrate special days and festivals throughout the year.
-Parents and the community are warmly invited to share weekly celebrations as well as these special services.
+Parents and the community are warmly invited to share our daily worship and weekly celebrations as well as these special services.

 Parents have the right to withdraw their child from Collective Worship if their own religious beliefs make this necessary.
 If you wish to withdraw your child please contact the Headteacher.